 Tallinn City Museum Summer Day Camp “Colours of the City”

-The Tallinn City Museum summer camp traditionally takes place in two sessions: June 15–17 (Monday to Wednesday) and August 11–13 (Tuesday to Thursday).
+The Tallinn City Museum summer city camp traditionally takes place in two sessions, with the second session held from August 11 to 13, Tuesday to Thursday.
 This year, we will explore the vibrant world of colours in the city – from nature and history to art and architecture – which is why this summer’s theme is “Colours of the City.”

 Children from 1st grade up to 12 years old are warmly welcome to join.
 Activities are held in Estonian, but children who are still learning the language are encouraged to participate as well.
 Our teachers speak several languages and make sure every child feels comfortable, included, supported, and fully engaged throughout the day.